Noblesville Boom: 2025–present: Noblesville Boom

-On April 16, 2025, the franchise officially rebranded as the Noblesville Boom, adopting a navy, cyan, gold and white color scheme with a new mascot debuting at The Arena at Innovation Mile.
+On April 16, 2025, the franchise officially rebranded as the Noblesville Boom, adopting a navy, cyan, gold and white color scheme with a new mascot debuting at Riverview Health Arena at Innovation Mile.
 The rebranded name is a tribute to the iconic, "Boom, Baby!" phrase tied to the Pacers and made famous 50 years ago by legendary Pacers coach and commentator Bobby "Slick" Leonard, while also reflecting the loud, fast-paced style the team brings to the court as well as the energy and growth of the Noblesville community.
 The name of the mascot for the Boom, Bobby the Bobcat, is also a tribute to Leonard.
 The name further complements the Pacers mascot, Boomer.
 On November 4, 2025, the Boom held their first scrimmage where the new mascot for the team, Bobby the Bobcat, was unveiled.

 2025–26 season

 On June 23, 2025, the franchise sent Cameron McGriff to the Salt Lake City Stars in exchange for Jaedon LeDee and a first-round pick in the 2025 draft.
 On August 1, the Boom acquired Gabe McGlothan from the Grand Rapids Gold in a three-team deal sending Pedro Bradshaw to the Salt Lake City Stars.
 On August 29, the Boom acquired Jalen Slawson from the Osceola Magic in exchange for the player rights to Garrison Brooks.
-On October 2, the franchise acquired Ray Spalding from the Rio Grande Valley Vipers in exchange for the Boom's 2026 first round draft pick.
-On October 3, the Boom acquired DaJuan Gordon from the South Bay Lakers in exchange for the Boom's 2025 and 2026 second round draft picks and the Boom's first round pick in the 2026 NBA G League International Draft.
-On October 18, the Boom signed Kyle Guy.
+On October 2, the franchise acquired Ray Spalding from the Rio Grande Valley Vipers in exchange for the Boom's 2026 first-round draft pick.
+On October 3, the Boom acquired DaJuan Gordon from the South Bay Lakers in exchange for the Boom's 2025 and 2026 second-round draft picks and the Boom's first-round pick in the 2026 NBA G League International Draft.
+Their first season in Noblesville, the Boom earned a 5–9 record during the 2025 Winter Showcase, failing to make the Tip-Off Tournament playoffs.
+During the 2025–26 season, the Boom finished with a 16–20 record failing to make the playoffs.
+Ethan Thompson was selected to the 2026 NBA G League Next Up Game and Three-Point Contest while Gabe McGlothan was selected to the 2026 NBA G League Dunk Contest.
+Other notable players this season included Cody Martin, Kam Jones, Taelon Peter, Kyle Guy, Keion Brooks Jr. and MJ Iraldi.

+2026–27 season

+Before the start of the 2026–27 season, the Boom acquired Braden Smith, Kobe Brown and Yuki Kawamura.
+On June 1, 2026, Bryce Taylor was named the new head coach of the Boom.